 When spring arrives, it’s natural for children to forget some classroom routines and expected behaviors, no matter how well you may have taught those routines and behaviors earlier in the year.
 Using Interactive Modeling to reteach and remind is an efficient and enjoyable way to finish the school year positively and productively.

-Mike Anderson taught third, fourth, and fifth grades for fifteen years.
-He is now a Responsive Classroom consultant.
-He wrote the third, fourth, and fifth grade books in the What Every Teacher Needs to Know K–5 Series, is co-author of The Research-Ready Classroom, and author of The Well-Balanced Teacher.
+Mike Anderson is the author of the third, fourth, and fifth grade books in the What Every Teacher Needs to Know K–5 Series.

-Margaret Berry Wilson taught first and second graders for fifteen years.
-She is now a Responsive Classroom consultant.
-She wrote the kindergarten, first grade, and second grade books in the What Every Teacher Needs to Know K–5 Series, and is co-author of Doing Math in Morning Meeting.
+Margaret Berry Wilson is the author of the kindergarten, first grade, and second grade books in the What Every Teacher Needs to Know K–5 Series and is coauthor of Doing Math in Morning Meeting.